 We all have gifts.
-Not only that, but we all have very unique gifts to share with the world.
+We all have very unique gifts to share with the world.
 Often these gifts get given other words to describe them.
-Some people refer to them as their passions, or their interests.
+Some people refer to them as passions, or interests.
 Some people talk about them as their hobbies.

 You see, the interesting thing about your gifts, passions, interests, or hobbies is that they are something you get pure enjoyment from.
 They are activities you can spend hours on end doing and not notice the time go by or how engrossed you become.
 As a kid, they were the things your parents tore you away from when it was time to do some chores, got to bed, or come to dinner for.
 As a teenager they were your sanity amongst the chaos.
 As an adult they may be your guilty pleasures or your escape from the real world.